The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 The tug on Apricot’s shirt nearly caused her to fall out of her seat.
 When she turned her head, she saw a raven-haired boy of about eight or nine years old looking up at her.
 “Hey Miss!” he shouted.
 “You’re Apricot, aren’t you?”

 His grin spread across his face.
 “It took me a while to research you.
 I’m Akagi.
 I’m probably the finest hacker in Okabi, perhaps even the world.”
 He beamed with pride.
-“By the way, I suggest that you tape your webcam,” he adds.
+“By the way, I suggest that you tape your webcam,” he added.
 “Your computer is extremely vulnerable.
 By the way, heh, do you always sleep nude?”

 As Shiori entered the bar, he yelled, “Akagi, leave her alone, and he is only joking.
 Go play some video games or something.
 It’s time for the adults to talk.”

-“You addressed me by my name.
-I believe for the first time,” Shiori replied warmly.
-Shiori begins, “Right now, you can rest.
+“You addressed me by my name, I believe for the first time,” Shiori replied warmly.
+“Right now, you can rest.
 We need to decide what to do next.
 There is no clear answer.
 It seems we need to look into this further.
 Could you please explain why you chose this path?
 You know my biggest secret.
 I am trying to make sense of these strange events.”

 She felt a lump growing in her throat.
 However, she was comfortable all the same.
 Apricot described the events that led up to her meeting Shiori.
 Initially, he appeared distant, but as the conversation progressed, he became more interested.
-Even though it seemed like Togashi wasn’t listening, he too seemed to be interested when she told them about the attack at her house.
+Even though it seemed like Togashi wasn’t listening, he too seemed to be intrigued when she told them about the attack at her house.
 She left out the reaper and Cortez in her story.

 As Shiori drummed his fingers, he said, “That’s an interesting story.”